Kortney Ryan Ziegler: Career

-Blogging

 blac (k) ademic

-From 2003 to 2006, Ziegler maintained a popular black queer feminist blog, blac (k) ademic.
-The blog tackled topics such as gender and sexuality from a young black queer academic perspective, eventually becoming one of the top blogs in the feminist blogsphere.
+From 2003 to 2006, Ziegler maintained a black queer feminist blog, blac (k) ademic.
+The blog is on the topic of gender and sexuality from a young black queer academic perspective.

-Ziegler endured much controversy due to his radical stance that positioned the experiences of women of color as the locus of his feminist analysis.
-Ziegler shut down the blog due to the many negative comments he was receiving.
-Blac (k) ademic went on to receive the award for Best Topical Blog in the first annual Black Weblog Awards in 2006.
+Ziegler's radical stance positioned the experiences of women of color as the locus of his feminist analysis.
+Ziegler shut down the blog due to the many negative comments he was receiving. blac (k) ademic went on to receive the award for Best Topical Blog in the first annual Black Weblog Awards in 2006.
 It relaunched in November 2012 and was nominated for a GLAAD Media Award and a Transguy Community Award.

-Film

 STILL BLACK: a Portrait of Black Transmen

 Premiering in 2008, STILL BLACK: a Portrait of Black Transmen was conceived during the years Ziegler was a doctoral student in the department of African-American studies at Northwestern University.
-The film explores the theme of female to male transgender transition in the African American community.
-Ziegler and his producer, Awilda Rodriguez Lora, provided the initial financial investment to get the project off the ground.
+The film explores the theme of female-to-male transgender transition in the African American community.
+Ziegler and his producer, Awilda Rodríguez Lora, provided the initial financial investment.
 They employed a grassroots fundraising method, using social networking to secure funds to complete the project.
-Upon release to the queer film festival circuit, the film became one of the most sought after and talked about films representing the trans man-of-color experience, showing to sold-out crowds in cities such as Los Angeles, Toronto, Seattle, Chicago, and Tel-Aviv.
-The film received an Isaac Julien Experimental Award from Queer Black Cinema International Music Festival and an Audience Choice Award for Best Documentary in the ReelOut Queer Film + Video Festival.

 Technology

-In 2013, Ziegler launched Trans*H4ck, an organizational hub for trans people collaborating on technical projects.
-It first began as a two hack-a-thon which was aimed to address specific issues in the transgender community.
-During the hack-a-thon developers, programmers, designers, entrepreneurs, and community members came together to brainstorm new ideas and create technological advances digital tools to better the trans community.
-This was used as digital activist movement to help spread the word of an underrepresented community and raise money through crowdfunding.
-Over the two day hack-a-thon partners got to know each other, and heard about the social injustices facing transgender and non gender-conforming people.
+In 2013, Ziegler launched Trans*H4ck, an organizational hub intended for trans people to collaborate on technical projects.
+It first began as a two-day hackathon.

 Along with Tiffany Mikell, he also founded BSMdotCo, an educational technology startup company.
-Together they created Aerial Spaces.
-This is a video based forum which allows educators to reach a wider audience of learners.
+They both created Aerial Spaces, a video-based forum.

-In 2017, Ziegler and Mikell cofounded Appolition.us in order to help incarcerated Black people return to their families by allowing users to round up purchases to the nearest dollar and donate the funds to bail funding efforts.
-The app was supported through crowdfunding after a tweet from Ziegler got attention during July 2017.
+In 2017, Ziegler and Mikell co-founded Appolition.us to try to help incarcerated Black people return to their families by allowing users to round up purchases to the nearest dollar and donate the funds to funding bail costs.
+The app was supported through crowdfunding after a tweet from Ziegler in July 2017.